Scientific Simulation Software Developer in Cambridge

 • Experience with Julia or Python

-• Experience using low‑level programming languages (e.g. C, C++, Fortran, Rust)
+• Experience using low‑level programming languages (e.g. C/C++, Fortran, Rust)

-• Practical experience writing high‑performance numerical code
+• Practical experience with writing high performance numerical code

-• Proficiency in data structures and algorithms
+• Proficient in data structures and algorithms

-Nice to Have / Beneficial
+Nice to have/Beneficial

 • Interest and experience in machine learning applied to physical simulations

-• Experience working in HPC environments
+• Experience in working in HPC environment

 • Practical experience implementing Monte Carlo simulations and Bayesian optimisation